 What’s more, the tradition seems to keep getting stronger every year despite the COVID-19 pandemic that tried to slow things down, as Black Friday sales were up 18% in 2020 compared to the year before.

 Is something similar expected for 2022?

 While we can’t be certain, we still expect a similar turnout that will boost sales for online stores.

 After all, studies have shown that it’s a highly anticipated day for most consumers so business owners need to have the right plan in place beforehand.

 Here’s a graphic showing the percentages of consumers waiting for Black Friday so they can tap the checkout button:

 The numbers say it all.

-When should you start preparing for it?
+So, when should you start preparing for the big day?